Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Nelwyn M.

 I have been sewing for many years...everything from home dec to wedding gowns.
 I began in 4-H. The wise leader started us out on a sewing machine with no thread and lined notebook paper.
-We were so proud when we could produce a page with our needle punches in perfect lines.
-It was fun and taught us patience and perseverance in our sewing projects.
-Hope this helps.

 The sewing pages at about.com have loads of info on teaching children to sew.